snap-one/docs-driverworks-api/source/includes/15_lua_tcp_server/_15-RecordHistory.md

 ### Example
-**TODO: Need example for case with metadata and need template for metadata table format**

 ```xml
 print ("UUID of the event is " ..
 C4:RecordHistory("Info", "Motion", "Cameras", "IP Camera", "This is a test", ""))